bobf12/TrafficLights/README.md

 Or
 `(run-interactive 1 stateTable)` - interactive version type event names (followed by enter), one at a time.

-**TrafficFSM-GUI.rkt** same as the other FSM one, but driven by a simple GUI (needs the two ASIP files too).
+**TrafficFSM-GUI.rkt** same as the other FSM one, but driven by a simple GUI (needs the two required ASIP files too).
 To run:
 `(startup)` starts the GUI.
 Button 1 generates an “n” event, Button 2, an “r”.

 **TrafficFSM-GUI-timed.rkt** - adds timed transitions - transitions that are taken from a state a specified time after entering that state.